-The mission of AGRISCULPTURE is to create metal sculpture from agricultural waste,
+The mission of AGRISCULPTURE is to create metal sculpture informed by nature

-to restore the earth by gathering up abandoned farm machinery
+and farm equipment, to restore the Earth by foraging abandoned agricultural machinery as media

-and to teach environmental awareness by giving free workshops for youth / public
+and to teach environmental awareness - giving free youth / public workshops

-involving recycled agricultural materials and the creative process of adaptive reuse.
+involving recycled materials and the creative process of adaptive reuse.

 AGRISCULPTURE : A Love Story